 By now we had also out grown our Pyle Street shop and the search began for larger premises where we could do something special.
 We needed more retail space just as much as we needed more covers and ultimately, although we intended to keep wholesale roasting separate, we wanted enough room to bring some roasting back in front of our customers.
 The search seemed to take forever but finally in 2016 the iconic former Beavis building came onto the market, and although it needed a massive amount of work, we new straight away it was perfect for a roastery cafe and retail space.
 18 months later we finally opened the ground floor cafe and local produce store just before Christmas 2017 and the response was amazing, with the first floor retail gallery opening a year later in December 2018.

 Again our wholesale production was growing so the original plan was to put the now restored Vittoria 20kg roaster into full production to free up our trusty IR12 to go to Caffe Isola to become a display piece and profile roaster.
 But during relocating the roastery to a bigger building earlier in the year, the two roasters ended up running side by side for a while and we instantly realised they were far to powerful as a pair to split up, giving us a production capacity of upto 500kg a day if needed.
 So the hunt then began for a suitable roaster for Isola and a Diedrich IR5 seemed the obvious choice as it could be used to profile new coffees ready to scale up to the IR12 but was big enough to do retail batches, allowing us to concentrate on full batches at our wholesale site.
-We just happened to be in the right place at the right time when our friends at Diedrich UK decided to sell their show room model which had only be used for a few competitions and training courses and this should be operational by November 2019.
+We just happened to be in the right place at the right time when our friends at Diedrich UK decided to sell their show room model which had only be used for a few competitions and training courses.
+And our latest restoration project is an early 80s petronccini 120kg roaster which will give us the capacity to expand over the next 10 years.

-We’ve come a long way since our humble beginnings in coffee, now employing over 20 people and roasting over 30t of coffee a year.
+We’ve come a long way since our humble beginnings in coffee, now employing over 25 people and roasting nearly 40t of coffee a year!

 WHAT WE DO AND HOW WE DIFFER